 In all fairness, if you don’t establish an agenda for these meetings, then chances are you’ll get sidetracked by details or other discussions.
 To avoid wasting precious time, you should first establish the targets of the lessons and the materials each of you should bring to class.
 Once these aspects are clear, you can use the rest of your co-planning time to discuss methods of instructional delivery and assessment strategies.

 Many co-teaching teams don’t get common planning time so, when the school provides the time to co-plan your lessons, make the best of it and focus only on planning.
 Focus on your plan for the lesson, your presentation methods, and ways to reach all the students in your class.

 Co-Planning in the Cloud

 More and more co-teachers are planning in the cloud.
 Many use online portals specific to their district.
 Some plan using Google Drive and Google Apps such as Documents and Google Slides.
-My favorite and best solution is using a combination of Google Drive apps, Dropbox, and TRELLO!
+My favorite, and best, solution is using a combination of Google Drive apps, Dropbox, and TRELLO!
 First sign up for Trello and create a free account.
-Here’s a couple examples that you can copy into your Trello account and use as a model:
+Here are a couple examples that you can copy into your Trello account and use as a model:

 And this one!

 What strategies do YOU use to make the most of co-planning time?

 Share your ideas in the comments section below and let’s discuss ways to be successful!